Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: EXPERIMENTS

-After training, the Transformer models achieve 80.2\% and 76.0\% accuracy of grasping outcome prediction on the test dataset (kiwifruit) for TimeSformer and ViViT, respectively.
-For CNN + LSTM model with Resnet18 as the CNN architecture, it achieves 75.0\% acccuracy on the test dataset.
+We use a cross-validation technique, partitioning one type of fruit grasping data as a testing set and others as a training set, to compare the accuracy of grasping outcome prediction.
+After training, the Transformer models achieve $80.2$\% and $76.0$\% accuracy of grasping outcome prediction on the test dataset (kiwifruit) for TimeSformer and ViViT, respectively.
+For CNN + LSTM model with Resnet18 as the CNN architecture, it achieves $75.0$\% accuracy on the test dataset. \textit{building connection with the later training with banana.}